-We’ve handpicked the tastiest American hotspots in London for high-calorie, comfort food feasting.
+We’ve handpicked the tastiest American restaurants in London for high-calorie, comfort food feasting.

 Nobody is under any illusions here: classic ‘American’ cuisine isn’t exactly nutritious, but it certainly is delicious.
 Every once in a while it’s totally fine to eat a large burger, large fries and an Oreo milkshake without worrying about their impact on your ever expanding waistline.
 Right?
 Right.

 Best BBQ: Bodean’s

 Bodean’s has grown pretty quickly since their debut in 2002 and it’s not hard to see why.
 They’re now grilling up a storm in eight mouthwatering locations across London, so you’re never far from a belly full of BBQ.

 Best soul food: The Fat Bear

 London is sadly lacking when it comes to great Southern food places, but, luckily, The Fat Bear delivers if you’ve got a hankering for New Orleans gumbo or the bizarre yet brilliant Southern staple dish of fried chicken and waffles.